-Setting Description Factory Default Apply AeroMag • Use the current configuration: Use the current configuration Generate a new configuration generated by AeroMag.
-This option is only available if configuration AeroMag was already active at least once before the current configuration change.
+Setting Description Factory Default Apply AeroMag Use the current configuration: Use the current Generate a new configuration configuration generated by AeroMag.
+This option is only configuration available if AeroMag was already active at least once before the current configuration change.
 If you are activating AeroMag for the first time, this option will not be available.
 Generate a new configuration: Discard current configuration settings and search for an AeroMag AP to get a new set of configuration settings.

-You can also view the AeroMag Client Operating Status listed below:
+You can also view the AeroMag Client/Client-Router Operating Status listed below: